reapple/Pixelcyber.github.io/contact.md

 permalink: /contact/
 ---

-Welcome to contact us (Chengdu Zuimei Pixel Network Technology Co., Ltd.).
+Welcome to contact us (Chengdu PixelCyber Network Technology Co., Ltd.).

 Feel free to send us mails, we'll reply to you as soon as possible.